 - Increase their exercise.

-- Don't pet or talk to your dog when the dog become reactive.
+- Don't pet or talk to your dog when they become reactive.

 - Recognize your dogs "signs" or body language cues before they become reactive so you can redirect their attention away.
-When you see your dog is about to react you can first try to redirect with a sound, toy or treat.
+When you see your dog alerts you can first try to redirect with a sound, toy or treat.

-- Sometimes the best approach is to just wait until the dog settles and once you bring your dog into a calm state you can reward with praise or a treat.
+- Sometimes the best approach is to use time, and wait until the dog settles.
+Once you bring your dog into a calm state you can reward with praise or a treat.